crowdsourcing-class/crowdsourcing-class.github.io/assignment7.md

 	Remember, you can know whether or not an attribute-adjective pair in your CSV file corresponds to a gold test question by checking the `*_qual_ctrl*` columns.

-	You will implement a function `weighted_majority_vote_workers(rows)` that takes in the initial list of result rows (no column names) read from the result CSV file we give, return a list of two-element tuples in the format `(worker_id, quality)` sorted increasingly given the worker_id.
+	You will implement a function `weighted_majority_vote_workers(rows)` that takes in the initial list of result rows (no column names) read from the result CSV file we give, return a list of two-element tuples in the format `(worker_id, quality)` sorted alphabetically by the worker_id.

 	In your `main` function, you should output the returned tuples into a 2-column CSV file called `output3.csv` with the same column names mentioned above.